Summer Records: History

 In 1979, former Sound Dimension and Skatalites member Jackie Mittoo collaborated with Willi Williams to create a new version of the song "Real Rock".
 It was released on Summer Records as "Armagideon Time", and would later be covered by the UK band The Clash.
-Williams would latter create another version of the song, called "Rocking Universally" which Summer also released.
+Williams would later create another version of the song, called "Rocking Universally" which Summer also released.
 A third version would be released, also known as "Rocking Universally", but this version was by Noel Ellis, another Summer Records artist.

 Ellis released a self-titled album in 1983, which would be the second and last full-length LP that Summer Records would release.
 Sales were poor, so Brown decided that Summer would, going forward, only release singles, which were cheaper to produce.

 Meanwhile, King Jammy had returned to Jamaica and had created the "Sleng Teng" beat, a digital rhythm style named after the Wayne Smith song "Under Me Sleng Teng".
 This started a fad in reggae music for using electronic instruments.
 Summer Records would follow that trend by releasing songs like "Call Me Nobody Else" by Unique Madoo, as well as "Ska Doo" and "Run Them a Run" by Williams.
 "Call Me Nobody Else" was a hit for the label and sold several hundred copies.
 However, Brown preferred traditional instruments and Summer Records went back to the old school style.

 By 1988, Brown who was still working full-time as a mechanic, and also had a family to support, could no longer afford to keep Summer Records going.
 He sold the house in Malton, as well as the equipment, and in 1992, he moved back to Jamaica.
 The entire Summer Records catalogue went out of print, and became scarce.
 This began to change in the late 2000s, as the US record label Light in the Attic Records re-released some of Summer Records music on CD, vinyl and digital formats.
 Releases include Summer Records Anthology 1974–1988, as well as a reissue of Innocent Youths.